-Many of you may know that I had the rare privilege to study under Ansel Adams in Yosemite National Park when I was just 19 years old.
-And as the years go by, I appreciate that experience more and more.
-I had been working with black and white film for a solid decade before I began working with Adam's Zone System, and I would spend another two decades continuing to work in black and white and hone my craft.
+You may know that, in 1979, I had the rare privilege to study under Ansel Adams in Yosemite National Park when I was just 19 years old.
+As the years go by, I appreciate that experience more and more.
+I had a keen interest in photography from a very early age, and had been working with black and white film for a solid decade before I began working with Adam's Zone System.
+I spent the next twenty years continuing to work in black and white and honing my craft...

 Photographing Yosemite National Park with Ansel Adams...sure wish I had thought about taking a selfie back in 1979!